What are ellipses? Need help understanding how to use ellipses? Check out our ellipses examples, and learn how to use ellipses into your own writing.

-Sometimes, you only want to reference part of a quotation or an excerpt.
-The rest of the quotation or excerpt might not be relevant, or maybe you’re just trying to save space in your document.
+How to use Ellipses?
+A good time to use ellipses would be when you only want to reference part of a quotation or an excerpt.
+The rest of the quotation or excerpt might not be relevant, or maybe you’re just trying to save space in your document, such a time is when to use ellipses.
 Ellipses are punctuation marks that indicate places in text where you’ve omitted words, a sentence, a line, or a paragraph.
 Ellipses consist of three dots, each of which is preceded and followed by a space.

 Franklin D. Roosevelt stated in his “four freedoms” speech that people have a right to a freedom from want, “which . . . means economic understandings which will secure to every nation a healthy peacetime life for its inhabitants—everywhere in the world.”